USCSD/usc-program-of-studies/README.md

 AUTH_HEADER=HTTP_DJANGOUSER # Must start with `HTTP_`.
 If the Apache header is `hello`, then the value here must be `HTTP_HELLO`.
 ```

+Export the static directory and save it to the host machine: `podman cp pos:/app/frontend/public static` where `pos` is the name of the container.

 Run this where the config directory exists and is available for Apache.
 Make sure that Apache has access to these directories:

 ```